Ministry of Education and Culture (Indonesia)

 On 9 April 2021, People's Representative Council approved that this ministry is merged with the Ministry of Research and Technology to form the Ministry of Education, Culture, Research and Technology, while National Research and Innovation Agency separated to a new non-ministerial government agency.

-On 13 April 2021, Ali Mochtar Ngabalin, spokesperson and expert professional of Deputy IV (Information and Political Communication) Executive Office of the President of the Republic of Indonesia, announced that the second reshuffle will take place on second week of April 2021.
+On 13 April 2021, Ali Mochtar Ngabalin, spokesperson and expert professional of Deputy IV (Information and Political Communication) Executive Office of the President of the Republic of Indonesia, announced that the second reshuffle would take place during the second week of April 2021.
 However, due to many reasons, the second reshuffle finally announced at 28 April 2021.
 Unusual for reshuffle happened in Indonesia, this reshuffle was the first of its kind which not only reshuffled the ministers, but also disbanding ministry institutions during the mid-term.
 In this reshuffle, Nadiem Makarim appointed as the first holder of Minister of Education, Culture, Research, and Technology.
 In this reshuffle, as the consequence of the fusion, this ministry disbanded along with Ministry of Research and Technology.